 - 700.6.
 The term historic refers to an object that has the legendary supertype, the artifact card type, or the Saga subtype. - 700.7.
-If an ability uses a phrase such as "this [something]" to identify an object, where [something] is a characteristic, it is referring to that particular object, even if it isn't the appropriate characteristic at the time.
+If an ability uses a phrase such as "this [something]" to identify an object, where [something] is a characteristic or other quality, it is referring to that particular object, even if it isn't the appropriate quality at the time.